 - (ii) a comprehensive account of the treatment of the thesis topic (up to 3000 words, in 1.5 or double spacing), together with (a) the thesis title and chapter plan, (b) a statement of progress to date, and (c) a timetable for completion of the thesis (b and c are the same as attached to the form); - (iii) a substantial part between 15,000 and 20,000 words of the draft thesis (in 1.5 or double spacing).
 This is usually two chapters, but it can be just one chapter or parts of two or more chapters whatever you think provides a representative sample of the thesis.
-But it must be 'core' material, based on the writing up of fieldwork or other research.
+But it must be 'core' and original material, based on the writing up of fieldwork or other research.
 It should not include review of literature or of theory, nor description of methodology.
 Nor should it include any large part of the transfer of status paper (in the case of PRS entrants) or of the M.Phil. thesis (in the case of entrants from the M.Phil.).
+For these whose main contribution lies in the development of theory, it can include a chapter on theory but this has to be original work rather than a review of theory.
 If you submit more than 20,000 words of material (see section 3.1.5 on the rules for word counts), the Graduate Studies Administrator will return it to you for shortening.
 However, the assessors are entitled, if they wish, to ask for supplementary material.